-WO Drone is controlled by two operators, one that manages the movement of the drone, the other manages the gimbal-mounted camera.
-We recorded at the homecoming football game, at the homecoming assembly, the construction being done at our local middle school, at a soccer game, and many more opportunities.
+WO Drone is controlled by two operators, one that manages the movement of the drone, and the other that manages the gimbal-mounted camera.
+We record at the homecoming football game, at the homecoming assembly, the construction being done at our local middle school, at a soccer game, and many more opportunities.

 Students learning how to pilot the drone and the camera

 Picture of the North High School Building from the Drone

 Picture of the South High School Building from the Drone

 Overlook of Holland, Michigan downtown during Community Day, when our FTC and FRC teams planted Tulip Bulbs for the Tulip Time Festival.